 Rothschild is thrilled with how well this partnership has developed and hopes it will continue.
 “It was a synergistic idea of two volunteer organizations helping each other and the community in a very tangible way,” he expressed.
 “When two great organizations team up, it’s a home run across the board.”

-This article was originally published in The Jewish Link.
+Click Here to read this article as it originally appeared in The Jewish Link.